MycroftAI/documentation/_posts/2018-04-23-mark-ii-update-prototyping-and-3d-printing.md

 <ol>
  	<li class="p2"><strong>Acoustic Design:</strong> Making sure that Mark II has good sound is a high priority, so we have been trying various different shapes and methods to improve the performance.
 Getting great sound out of a small enclosure is tricky, but we have arrived at a good setup.
 We are using a sealed and isolated acoustic chamber within our main enclosure just for sound (think <a href="https://en.wikipedia.org/wiki/Matryoshka_doll" target="_blank" rel="noopener">Matryoshka doll</a>).
 The acoustic enclosure is also ported to improve performance on the low end.</li>
  	<li><strong>Design for Manufacture (DFM):</strong> Some of the decisions we made in the prototype stage weren't the best for manufacturing.
 We have gone back to the drawing board on some of the parts.
-We are reducing the complexity of some of the parts to make sure they can be molded more easily, and we are reducing the part count by combing parts when possible.</li>
+We are reducing the complexity of some of the parts to make sure they can be molded more easily, and we are reducing the part count by combining parts when possible.</li>
 </ol>
 [caption id="attachment_37308" align="aligncenter" width="600"]<img class="wp-image-37308 size-full" src="https://mycroft.ai/wp-content/uploads/2018/04/acoustic-enclosure.gif" alt="" width="600" height="337" /> Acoustic enclosure[/caption]